 - Crossed Reporting Threshold(s) for QoS parameter: Throughput, Delay, Packet loss.

-- more granular location, according to the request with an area or a path of interest.Consumer NFs:
+- more granular location, according to the request with an area or a path of interest.

+- extensions of the NWDAF to support UDM query and optionally GSMA database.

+Consumer NFs:

 - In the case that an area of interest is provided in the QoS Sustainability request message by an analytics consumer then the necessary granularity of the area of interest should be indicated.